rangeengine/Range-Engine-Docs/source/api/bge.types.KX_GameObject.rst

          Applies to dynamic and rigid body objects only.

+   .. attribute:: animationEventsManager

+      It is possible to collect information from animation events in the object.

+      :type: :class:`KX_AnimationEventsManager`

    .. attribute:: localInertia

       the object's inertia vector in local coordinates.
 Read only.